Skyfield: Home • Table of Contents • Changelog • API Reference

 Build an EarthSatellite from a raw sgp4 Satrec object.

 This lets you provide raw numeric orbital elements instead of the text of a TLE set.
-See Build a satellite from orbital elements for detais.
+See Build a satellite with a specific gravity model for detais.

 find_events(topos, t0, t1, altitude_degrees=0.0)¶